Costa Rica

 A tree frog.

-Our goal for today was to hike the length of the Drake Bay trail, exploring remote beaches along the way.
-Our plans changed when we reached Cocalito Beach, after walking for about one hour from our hotel.
-This beach was so perfect that we just couldn’t continue with our mission, and we ended up spending the whole day there!
+Our goal for today was ambitious: hike the entire length of the Drake Bay trail, systematically exploring remote beaches along the way like responsible travelers with a plan.
+Our plans changed spectacularly when we reached Cocalito Beach after walking for about an hour from our hotel.
+This beach was so ridiculously perfect that we just couldn’t continue with our mission.
+We tried.
+We really did.
+We had a brief discussion about responsibility and seeing other beaches.
+Then we looked at the water again and abandoned all pretense of having self-discipline.
+We ended up spending the entire day there, and we regret nothing.

-The trail wasn’t difficult, but it does take some effort to hike to Cocalito, regardless of where you’re staying.
-And that’s what keeps it pristine for those of us who do make the effort.
+The trail to Cocalito isn’t particularly difficult — no technical climbing or dangerous river crossings — but it does require some effort and commitment regardless of where you’re staying.
+You have to actually want to get there.
+And that’s exactly what keeps it pristine and relatively empty for those of us who do make the effort.
+It’s nature’s way of filtering for people who appreciate unspoiled beaches enough to work for them.

-As the trail emerged from the lush jungle, we found ourselves standing on a beach of soft sand, with large shade trees offering shelter from the sun.
-The Pacific ocean was an inviting aquamarine color, and it lapped at the shore in gentle waves.
-We waded in, and absolutely loved the bathtub-warm water.
-We spent a lot of time just floating in the ocean.
+As the trail finally emerged from the dense, lush jungle, we found ourselves standing on a beach that looked like it had been designed by someone with impossibly high standards.
+Soft white sand, large shade trees offering perfect shelter from the tropical sun, and not another soul in sight.
+The Pacific Ocean stretched before us in the most inviting shade of aquamarine, lapping gently at the shore in waves so mellow they seemed almost apologetic for disturbing the sand.
+We waded in immediately and absolutely loved the bathtub-warm water.
+We spent an embarrassingly long time just floating in the ocean, doing absolutely nothing productive, and it was glorious.

 Cocalito Beach.

-Today we visited Corcovado National Park, which occupies most of the Osa Peninsula where we’re staying.
-To get to the park entrance, we boarded a small boat from the beach near our hotel, and spent about an hour enjoying the nice breeze and beautiful sights as we traveled south along the coast.
+Today we visited Corcovado National Park, which occupies a massive chunk of the Osa Peninsula where we’re staying and has a well-deserved reputation as one of the most biodiverse places on Earth.
+To reach the park entrance, we boarded a small boat from the beach near our hotel and spent about an hour enjoying the pleasant ocean breeze and stunning coastal scenery as we traveled south.
+Watching the jungle-covered coastline slide by from the water gave us a good sense of just how remote and wild this area really is.

-When we arrived at the Sirena entrance to the park, it became apparent just how seriously the rangers take the preservation of the park.
-Every backpack is inspected, to make sure no food or single-use plastics are brought into the park.
-One person in our group asked why food was disallowed, and the ranger replied that it’s important to not alter the animals’ natural diet.
-In other parks, monkeys may approach tourists looking for food, he said, but here they retain their natural diet and behavior.
+When we arrived at the Sirena entrance to the park, it immediately became apparent just how seriously — almost militantly seriously — the rangers take the preservation of this place.
+Every single backpack gets thoroughly inspected to make absolutely sure no food or single-use plastics make it into the park.
+They’re not messing around.
+One person in our group, with genuine curiosity, asked why food was completely disallowed.
+The ranger’s answer was both simple and compelling: it’s critically important not to alter the animals’ natural diet or behavior.
+In other parks, he explained, monkeys learn to approach tourists looking for handouts, which fundamentally changes their behavior and diet.
+But here in Corcovado, they maintain their natural patterns.
+The animals do what they’re supposed to do, eat what they’re supposed to eat, and basically act like wild animals rather than opportunistic beggars.
+It’s a small rule that makes a huge difference.

 Tapir.